Background, Credentials & Publications

-As a guest of the Hilton Hotels Division and of Hilton International, Mr. Tomaras examined behind-the-scenes operations at major hotels in Chicago, Washington, Barcelona, Paris, Athens, and Nicosia (Cyprus).
-He has also researched award-winning midscale hotels, and performed case studies of Ritz-Carlton and Marriott Hotels; the Amway Grand Plaza in Grand Rapids, MI; the Wickaninnish Inn in Tofino, BC, Canada; and The Inn at Blackberry Farm, Walland, TN.
+As a guest researcher authorized by the CEOs of Hilton Hotels and Hilton International, Mr. Tomaras studied operations at major hotels in Chicago, Washington, Barcelona, Paris, Athens, and Nicosia (Cyprus).
+He also researched award-winning midscale hotels, and performed case studies of Ritz-Carlton and Marriott Hotels; the Amway Grand Plaza in Grand Rapids, MI; the Wickaninnish Inn on Vancouver Island, Canada; and The Inn at Blackberry Farm in Tennessee.
 The latter two are Relais & Chateaux properties.

-In 1999 his research paper, "Total Quality Service in Small North American Hotels: An Attainable Goal," was selected "Best Paper" from among 150+ international entries for presentation at the Council of Hotel, Restaurant, and Institutional Education (CHRIE) Conference.
-The paper was later published in Praxis: The Journal of Applied Hospitality Management.
-He retired from Parkland in May 2000 after seven years as Associate Professor and Program Director, Hospitality Management.
-Under Mr. Tomaras' direction, Parkland's hospitality program earned international accreditation through CHRIE.
+In 1999 his research paper, "Total Quality Service in Small North American Hotels: An Attainable Goal," was selected "Best Paper" from among 150+ international entries for presentation at the International CHRIE Conference in Austin, TX.
+The scholarly paper was later published in Praxis: The Journal of Applied Hospitality Management.

-He published a guest column in Hotel & Motel Management, June 16, 2008, and contributed a feature article on optimizing the attorney-expert relationship in the October 2008, TRIAL magazine.
+Mr. Tomaras published a guest column in the June 16, 2008 issue of Hotel & Motel Management, and contributed a feature article on optimizing the attorney-expert relationship in the October 2008, edition of TRIAL magazine.